trifrost-js/website/public/adc0b918-84c6-4474-9269-a48fac8755cc/trifrost_node_mini_site/example.md

 Styling is centralized in `css.ts` using TriFrost’s `createCss` system.
 It defines dark/light themes, font families, spacing scales, and responsive helpers, enabling consistent component styling and easy overrides.

 Once a var/theme variable is defined they are respectively available at `css.$v.[variable name]` and `css.$t.[variable name]` anywhere in your app.

+Important Notes:
+- **definitions** are not included in the css if not used.
+They form your backbone to centralize reusable pieces of styling without bloating the page if not used, they get merged in with client styles by using `css.use` and `css.mix`.
+- Since TriFrost 0.36 Atomic, **global styles** such as the **css reset** and **theme/global variables** get bundled in a file and mounted at `__atomics__/client.css` if you pass your `css` instance as part of the **client options on App**.
+The system takes care of adding the link automatically to your output HTML.

 ```typescript
 // src/css.ts